 - Also about money, borrowing, taxes etc.

-As an individual we all face, constrain of limited resource (natural resources are limited, our salary is limited and profit of business/ organization is limited).
 Therefore our choices of fulfilling our needs and wants are restricted based on the resource we have.
 As a result individual’s spending and savings are varies.
 Thus economy has become a part and parcel of one’s life.

 Relation between Economics and Banking